bardakcisil/IOT-Pir-Ultrasonic-buzzer-led/README.md

 # IOT-Pir-Ultrasonic-buzzer-led
 ISE434 HW3

-Using a HC-SR04 Ultrasonic Sensor, a PIR (Motion sensor), a LED and a buzzer  ogram.
+HC-SR04 Ultrasonic Sensor, a PIR (Motion sensor), a LED and a buzzer